 While many tourists can go overboard with the selection of 35 musubis, locals have their own set of favorites.
 The Cafe also serves a combination menu that includes 2 musubi and miso soup.

 However, even the combination menu offers prices that don’t exceed $10, with the most expensive one being only $8.50.
+This is the best place to eat in Waikiki for a quick bite.

-Because of its vicinity to Waikiki Bay, people can easily grab a musubi to-go.
+Because of its vicinity to Waikiki Beach, people can easily grab a musubi to-go.
 Tourists love it because of how much they get for their money and at the same time, get a taste of local cuisine.

 The Musubi Cafe Iyasume is on 2427 Kuhio Avenue, Mitsuwa Market Place.

 If you’re looking for a heavier and heartier meal, you can choose to go to the southern side of Waikiki and go to Rainbow Drive-In.
+This is one of the most famous must eat places in Waikiki.

 The Drive-In is well-known for its plate lunches that come with two scoops of rice and one scoop of macaroni.
 Family-owned and operated since 1961, Rainbow Drive-in produces about 1,000 plates a day!